winx-T/cpp-learning-archive/README.md

 ## How to Navigate

-Explore the different sections of this repository to find notes, examples, and projects.
+Explore the different sections of this repository to find notes, practice examples, and projects.
 Each folder contains a `README.md` file with additional details.